GIJack/zabbix-apcupsd/README.md

 # zabbix-apcupsd
 APC UPS monitoring using apcaccess for zabbix-agent

+developed and tested against Zabbix 4.0.
+All other versions unknown

 REQUIRES:
 * apcupsd - make this this program is properly running, and configured. make sure apcaccess gives proper results.